ServiceStack/ServiceStack.OrmLite/README.md

 }
 ```

-That can now wrap around existing database calls to capture, defer or print generated SQL, e.g:
+Which can be used to wrap around existing database calls to capture, defer or print generated SQL, e.g:

 ```csharp
 using (var captured = new CaptureSqlFilter())